pseudobrilliant/churn_predictor/README.md

 # Customer Churn Prediction
 Author: Chris Blythe
 Course: Udacity Machine Learning DevOps

+## Project Description
-Description: Modify and refactor an *existing* churn prediction codebase to follow engineering and software best practices
+Modify and refactor an *existing* churn prediction codebase to follow engineering and software best practices.

+## Files and data description

 ## How To Run